inkyvoxel/inkyvoxel.com/src/posts/2022-11-19-guide-to-one-on-ones.md

 - Cancelling last minute.
 If you are unable to attend, give decent notice as a common courtesy.
 You should try and reschedule too.
 - Infrequent one-on-ones.
 Don't just do a few one-on-ones scattered throughout the year.
 - Not taking any notes.
 You risk forgetting something, such as an action you promised to do.
 - Not giving feedback in regular one-on-ones, and leaving feedback until annual reviews.
-There is nothing worse than giving negative feedback in an annual review, and the direct report asking "why didn't you tell me?"
+There is nothing worse than giving negative feedback in an annual review, and the direct report asking "why didn't you tell me earlier?"

 ## Closing thoughts